See all > Living & wellness

 Making yourself available

 Emotions can be tricky.
 Processing them takes time, and it doesn’t always happen on your schedule.
-So if you want to be a support to someone with breast cancer, let them know that you’re available to talk whenever they need you — morning or night.
+So if you want to be a support to someone with cancer, let them know that you’re available to talk whenever they need you — morning or night.

 Suggest support groups